 Watch out for emails that arrive in your inbox claiming to address an urgent matter requiring your attention.
 These emails require you to click a link, and that link could take you to a website that looks identical to your banking or other official website to fool you into downloading the latest version of the institution's app or filling out profile information.

-If the goal is to get you to download an app, the app is probably malware that captures and steals all your credentials.
+If the goal of clickjacking is to get you to download an app, the app is probably malware that captures and steals all your credentials.
 In other cases, the website itself could be the source of the malware that sneaks onto your device.
 Regardless of how it happens, the malware presents false input layers for you to fill out.

 It's also important to avoid clicking on ads on Google or Facebook that offer something too good to be true or promote news or stories that seem out of the ordinary.
 In some cases, clicking on these items could take you to a website that downloads clickjacking software onto your computer.
 Instead, look for the news on an alternative channel, such as a reputable, long-standing newspaper.
 If the news is real, it won't be hard to find on valid outlets.